npcloud/api/rest-api.md

 # General API Information
 * The base endpoint is: **https://api.npcloud.io**
 * All endpoints return either a JSON object or array.
-* Data is returned in **ascending** order.
-Oldest first, newest last.
+* Data is returned in **descending** order in most case.
+Newest first, oldest last.
 * All time and timestamp related fields are in milliseconds.
 * HTTP `4XX` return codes are used for for malformed requests;
   the issue is on the sender's side.
 * HTTP `5XX` return codes are used for internal errors; the issue is on NPCloud's side.
-* HTTP `504` return code is used when the API successfully sent the message but not get a response within the timeout period.
-* Any endpoint can return an ERROR; the error payload is as follows:
+* Any endpoint can return an ERROR message; the error payload is as follows:
 ```javascript
 {
   "code": -1121,